 French possessive pronouns are used to replace nouns so that you can indicate to whom or to what those nouns belong.
-Watch my video lesson below or click here to see it on YouTube.
+Watch my video lesson below, and get a free downloadable PDF of the lesson guide to accompany it in my private French Grammar Library.

 ‼ Possessive pronouns agree with nouns in number and gender.